Carolyn Bailey Argento Vocal Competition - St. Augustine, FL

 Competition Guidelines and Requirements

-- Singers in the Scholarship Division must present four opera arias in contrasting styles and periods, in three languages, including one originally in English, at a level appropriate to their vocal development.
+- In addition to the two audio recordings, singers in the Scholarship Division must present a list of four opera arias in contrasting styles and periods (the arias submitted as audio recordings will constitute two of these four), in three languages, including one originally in English, at a level appropriate to their vocal development.
 The competition committee reserves the right to reject unsuitable repertoire.
 One of the four may be an operetta, zarzuela, or musical theatre selection.
 Oratorio arias are not permitted.

-- Singers in the Artist Division must present five opera arias in contrasting styles and periods, in four languages, including one originally in English.
+- In addition to the two audio recordings, singers in the Artist Division must present a list of five opera arias in contrasting styles and periods (the arias submitted as audio recordings will constitute two of these five), in four languages, including one originally in English.
 The competition committee reserves the right to reject unsuitable repertoire.
 One of the five may be an operetta or zarzuela aria, but musical theatre selections are not permitted in the Artist Division.
 Oratorio arias are also not permitted.

-- Hotel and travel expenses to the final competition are the responsibility of the singer.
+- Each finalist will receive a $400 travel stipend at the time of their participation in the finals.
+All other hotel and travel expenses to the final round of the competition are the responsibility of the singer.

 - Prize winners will be announced immediately following the competition.
-The winners will receive their awards at the Awards Banquet the evening of Saturday, January 11, 2020, and the first-place winners of each division will perform.
-Finalists are invited to attend conference sessions and final banquet as guests of NOA.
+The winners will receive their awards at the Awards Banquet the evening of Saturday, January 8, 2022, and the first-place winners of each division will perform.
+Finalists are invited to attend conference sessions and the final banquet as guests of NOA.

 - By submitting their application to the competition, applicants grant NOA permission to use their submitted headshots and video/audio recordings or photographs of the competition or winners' recital for promotional purposes on the NOA website or other forms of publicity.